 But what's going on here is violence.

-And the administrators need to recognize that they gradually are.
+And the administrators need to recognize that.

-But you know, we're seeing this testimony before Congress, often not accurate.
+But, you know, we're seeing this testimony before Congress, often not accurate.

 We need to really get to the bottom of this.